Quality of Interaction (Qi)

 The Quality of Interaction (Qi) Index is developed recently by Alison Reynolds (Ashridge Executive Education) and David Lewis (London Business School) to make organisations more resilient and agile in a fast changing world.

-The Qi Index analyses the dominant emotions, behaviours and cultural characteristics of a team or organisation and compares these to teams and organisations that are associated with high performance and adaptibility.
+The Qi Index analyses the dominant emotions, behaviours and cultural characteristics of a team or organisation and compares these to teams and organisations that are associated with high performance and adaptability.

-The results indicate which relational behaviours are needed to strengthen and improve the adaptibility of a team or organisation by measuring:
+The results indicate which relational behaviours are needed to strengthen and improve the adaptability of a team or organisation by measuring:

 - the psychological safety - people feel able and free to express themselves;

 - the cognitive diversity - acknowledging and appreciating similarities and differences between your perspective and that of your colleagues.